A Small Hand Pump

-Ehsaas has installed 3,058 Water Pumps to date – Thank You.
+Ehsaas has installed 6,066 Water Pumps and 147 Water Wells to date – Thank You.

-These pumps are installed within 2 months after the donation is received.
+These pumps are installed within 6 to 7 months after the donation is received, dependent on our surveyors who assess its location and feasibility before commencement.
 Approximately 300+ beneficiaries can have water from these pumps in a day.
 The pumps are installed in isolated areas of interior Sindh such as Shikarpur, Jacobabad, Kashmore & Larkana Districts.
-The location of the pumps are decided by our surveyors who do a survey first to confirm the need of the pump.
 Depth of pumps start from 90 to 120 feet.

-A Small Water Pump installed in an isolated area of interior Sindh costs £235
+A Small Hand Pump installed in an isolated area of interior Sindh costs £235

-These pumps are installed within 2 months after the donation is received.
+These pumps are installed within 6 to 7 months after the donation is received, dependent on our surveyors who assess its location and feasibility before commencement.
 Approximately 400+ beneficiaries can have water from these pumps in a day.
 The pumps are installed in isolated areas of Tharparkar District and Interior Punjab.
-The location of the pumps are decided by our surveyors who do a survey first to confirm the need of the pump.
 Depth of pumps start from 200 to 250 feet.

-A Large Water Pump installed in an isolated area of Tharparkar District or Interior Punjab costs £550
+A Large Hand Pump installed in an isolated area of Tharparkar District or Interior Punjab costs £550

 Safe water supplies, hygienic sanitation and good water management are fundamental to global health.
 In addition, 5 million people can be protected from being seriously incapacitated from lymphatic filariasis and another 5 million from trachoma.